natcap/invest.users-guide/source/sdr.rst

     * **sediment_deposition.tif** (type: raster; units: tons/pixel): The total amount of sediment deposited on the pixel from upstream sources as a result of retention.
 (Eq. :eq:`ri`)

     * **stream_with_outlets.tif** (type: raster): Stream network generated from the input DEM and Threshold Flow Accumulation.
 Values of 1 represent streams, values of 0 are non-stream pixels.
 Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that this map matches real-world streams as closely as possible.
-(Eq. :eq:`stream_with_outlets`) The model may add stream pixels as needed, see :ref:`defining streams`.
+(Eq. :eq:`sdr_stream_with_outlets`) The model may add stream pixels as needed, see :ref:`defining streams`.

     * **stream_and_drainage.tif** (type: raster): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.
 (Eq. :eq:`stream_and_drainage`)